KauzClay/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

 2. The service operator creates a class pointing to the `CompositeResourceDefinition`.
    This informs application development teams that the service is available.
-3. The service operator applies necessary RBAC to permit the system to create the necessary resources, and to authorize application development teams to create claims for the class.
+3. The service operator applies necessary RBAC to permit the system to create the necessary resources and authorize application development teams to create claims for the class.
-4. The application developer creates a claim referring to the class, optionally passing through parameters to override any default configuration where permissible.
+4. The application developer creates a claim referring to the class and optionally passes through parameters to override any default configuration where permissible.
-5. The system creates a `CompositeResource`, merging information provided in the claim with default configuration specified by the system and configuration defined in the `Composition`.
+5. The system creates a `CompositeResource` that merges information provided in the claim with default configuration specified by the system and configuration defined in the `Composition`.
 6. Crossplane reconciles the `CompositeResource` into a service instance and writes credentials for the instance into a `Secret`.
-7. The `Secret` is written back to the application developer's namespace, so that application workloads can use it.
+7. The `Secret` is written back to the application developer's namespace so that application workloads can use it.

 As you follow this tutorial, it will address the parts of this diagram in more detail.

 ## <a id="procedure"></a> Procedure

-The following steps show how to configure dynamic provisioning for a service.
+The following steps show you how to configure dynamic provisioning for a service.

 ### <a id="install-operator"></a> Step 1: Install an operator